 I raced along the remainder of the reservoir perimeter track and down the path to the car park.
 I was into the car just as Dai came down the track having walked around Farmoor One.
 'Great Skua on Otmoor, Dai' I shouted out of the window of the moving car, 'Oh, and the Black necked Grebe is still there on Farmoor Two' and then I was gone, vaguely hearing Dai shouting something like 'Thank heavens it's not a Pom'.
 (Pomarine Skua)

 My new Audi and its various sophistications now came to the fore.
 I put the automatic gearbox into Dynamic Mode (I kid you not) and with a surge the rev counter arrow zoomed alarmingly upwards.
 Blimey!
 Steady!
 I hastily formulated a route in my head to go via Kidlington and avoid Oxford and turned left for Eynsham Toll Bridge but I could see the traffic backed up for a long way.
 A quick U turn and back down the other way had me eventually at the lights controlling access to the dreaded A34 ring road at Botley.
 This was now make or break and I would soon know if I had any chance of making it to Otmoor.
 I merged onto the A34, joining a very slow moving two lanes of traffic nose to tail.
 Frustratingly we crawled forward and then speeded up.
 Good we were still in with a chance.
 The traffic slowed again at the Peartree intersection and almost stopped.
 Come on, please!
 The traffic started to move again and we were going at a good pace now.
 Then my heart sank as I could see before me two lanes of static cars and trucks running off into the distance.
 I joined the back of the queue.
 It was now 1815 and the light was discernibly fading.
 No chance, we will never make it now with this jam but then the traffic moved again and kept moving.
 For those who know the A34 at rush hour this is a near miraculous event and still we moved onwards and then there it was, the turnoff to Islip.
 The car in front turned off also but clearly had made an error and stopped right in the middle of the road unsure what to do.
 Why me?
 Come on make your mind up.
 He eventually did a U turn on the slip road and I was clear to go and now had a relatively clear run to Otmoor.
-The only potential hazard remaining was Islip but I managed to get through the village's traffic contra-flow system and was soon heading for Noke at speed.
+The only potential hazard remaining was Islip but I managed to get through the village's traffic contra-flow system without any undue delay and was soon heading for Noke at speed.
 Another dilemna now approached as I debated either to access Otmoor from the Noke end or drive to the more distant but usual access at Beckley.
 It was fifty fifty as both were equidistant from the First Screen on Otmoor i.e about a mile and half walk.

 Noke was the first turning to come up so I took the plunge, turned left and wound my way down the narrow lane to the dead end where you can leave your car.
 Damn, there was already a car here in the only safe space to park.
 Looks like Barry's.
 I parked the Audi on a grass verge a little further on, grabbed my bins and phone and commenced running.